anhad13/DeepAestheticLearning/README.md

 print predictor(es_image)
 The above will print a class label, (Aesthetic/Not Aesthetic)

-Note: The 'factored'  consists of 250X250X3 images scraped from the AVA/imagechallenge dataset(http://www.lucamarchesotti.com), which can be used for training purposes.
+Note: The 'factored' folder consists of 250X250X3 images scraped from the AVA/imagechallenge dataset(http://www.lucamarchesotti.com), which can be used for training purposes.
+The images that were originally downloaded were cropped to bring to 250*250*3.
 I would recommend downloading more images, particularly if you have a GPU, and are not constrained by training time.

 Dependencies: Theano, Numpy, urllib, cv2(opencv in python).